 Are There Any Extra Costs Associated with the Massage Therapy College?

 The only ongoing costs aside from tuition are linens and massage oils.
-You are also required to purchase a massage table prior to beginning year two of training.
+We also recommend, though we don’t require you to purchase a massage table prior to beginning year two of training.
 This purchase is not included in your tuition expense since every student is unique and may wish to select from any number of table styles, colours and models.
-Local table suppliers will be providing demos throughout the year so that you may find a table that’s right for you.
+Local table suppliers provide demos throughout the year so that you may find a table that’s right for you.

 Why is the Massage Therapy College Pursuing New Accreditation?